File History in Windows 8 and 8.1

-Windows 8 File History is a bit like Previous Versions in Windows Vista and 7, but it has to be set up and configured first.
+Windows 8 and 8.1 File History is a bit like Previous Versions in Windows Vista and 7, but it has to be set up and configured first.
 Unlike the System Restore-integrated file recovery in older Windows versions, File History keeps most backups on a separate hard drive, removable drive (external hard drive or USB stick) or network drive - only a small amount of previous versions are kept on system drive where Windows is installed.

 Do not expect File History to cover all your folders or whole drives - it backs up all your default and custom Libraries (including Public Folders), plus Contacts, Desktop and Favorites folders.
 Your only way to include other folders is to create your own custom Libraries.